oussema-fatnassi/tron/README.md

 TODO :
--Make the update functions of the scripts in separates threads -Make possible to an entity have more than one script attached and iterate for each script -Same for BoxColliders
+-Solve the flickering problem - BufferedRenderCommandQueue or thread -Make the update functions of the scripts in separates threads -Make possible to an entity have more than one script attached and iterate for each script -Same for BoxColliders